hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 I was kind of envious of his interface, that he managed to at least get a primitive solution up and running that fast.
 I was being very lazy to pass a mutable string variable to an `io::stdin()` call, so much so that I had to compensate with even harder `clap` arguments.

-Though, I had previously created [rust-cli-template](https://github.com/hitblast/rust-cli-template) for my personal projects, so that came in handy.
+Anyhow, I had previously created [rust-cli-template](https://github.com/hitblast/rust-cli-template) for my personal projects, so that came in handy.
 I had just cloned and deleted the `.git` folder to gain a headstart.
 This was *before* all of the algorithmic lore described above.
 By now, Monzu was getting into the encryption part of things, and I was just starting off with the UX.

 I implemented the storymode-like interface for `mailbox`.
-Also, something different also started happening while I was doing that.
+Also, something different had also started happening while I was doing that.

 By the time they had joined, it was almost 6 hours that Monzu and I were talking in the channel for, and they found us in completely different states.
 I had spend a ludicrous amount of time optimizing the database, so I was pretty much clear for UX.
 I had also yoinked the duration-parsing (`1h2m1s`-style) from [trimsec](https://github.com/hitblast/trimsec) to get some boost.
 On the other hand, Monzu was only just getting into duration parsing.
-Frantically enough, he started seeking help from both furti and wolverton.
+Frantically enough, he started seeking help from both furti and wolverton regarding some other topics.

-Aren't they supposed to be judges?
+Wait, aren't they supposed to be judges?

-Anyways, he also had asked me about duration-parsing before.
-At first I thought only doing it by the day would be cheap enough for the project, but upon looking at the actual problem, neither programs would've been able to track the correct decryption time if we had done that, so I skipped over the simplification idea.
+Anyways, he had also asked me about duration-parsing beforehand.
+At first we concluded that only doing it by the day would be cheap enough for the project, but upon looking at the actual problem, neither programs would've been able to track the correct decryption time if we had done that, so I skipped over the simplification idea.
 Turns out, Monzu didn't get the clarification and he had implemented a days-only parser.

 I was seeing an unreasonable amount of panic within - I bet he could've *hardened his runtime for comfort* (no pun intended).